Qatif

 Its survival in the midst of desert surroundings is due not only to its being a coastal city but to the fact that Qatif is a green oasis with rich agricultural soil.
 Qatif itself is surrounded by a jungle of palm trees.
 Springs are abundant in the oasis of Qatif.
-On the East, there lies the Persian Gulf.
-Its warm and calm waters are rich in marine life; fishes, shrimps, and pearls.
+In the east lies the Persian Gulf, its warm and calm waters rich in marine life including fishes, shrimps, and pearl oysters.
 Also, some springs are found in the midst of its waters.
-On the west lies, Al-Dahna Desert with its golden sands intermingled with little rocky heights.
-There are many landmarks in Qatif such as the old city of the Qala'a and Awamiya, Tarout Castle, Darin castle which was built to repel the attacks of the Portuguese campaign on Bahrain in the 15th century, and traditional markets such as the Khamis market; In addition to statues, which were transferred to the National Museum in Riyadh to be preserved.
+In the west lies ad-Dahna Desert, its golden sands intermingled with little rocky heights.
+There are many landmarks in Qatif such as the old city of the Qala'a and Awamiya; Tarout Castle; Darin castle, which was built to repel the attacks of the Portuguese campaign on Bahrain in the 15th century; and traditional markets such as the Khamis market, in addition to statues, which were transferred to the National Museum in Riyadh to be preserved.

 Qatif is home to Darin Airport, the first airport in Saudi Arabia, which opened in 1911.
 The airport was established by the Allied Powers during World War I as part of their military strategy against the Ottoman Empire, which then controlled much of the eastern Arabian Peninsula, including Qatif, Qatif later became part of the emerging Third Saudi state following the Conquest of al-Hasa in 1913.
 Qatif Municipality was established in 1926, making it the second oldest in the Kingdom after Jeddah Municipality.